learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ### Refresher: What is Open-URI?

-Open-URI is a module in Ruby that allows us to programatically make HTTP requests.
+Open-URI is a module in Ruby that allows us to programmatically make HTTP requests.
 It gives us a bunch of useful methods to make different types of requests, but for this guide, we're interested in only one: `open`.
 This method takes one argument, a URL, and will return to us the HTML content of that URL.

 In other words, running: